SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

     - Assuming functionality is extended.
 An existing API is integrated and reused.
     - This is represented by the `lcl_de_xstring` class.
 It implements a different interface.
 The method returns a data object of type `xstring`, which is not compatible with the `say_hello` method of the `lif_hello` interface that returns a `string`.
     - An adapter class is introduced that implements the `lif_hello` interface and handles conversion (in the example case, `xstring` is transformed to `string`) to allow the use of the non-compatible API.
-    - Users can the call methods of the adapter class.
+    - Users can then call methods of the adapter class.
 - The class execution includes the following:
   - Multiple objects are created using the factory method with different input parameters.
   - Based on the parameter, a specific object is created.
 The `say_hello` method returns a string as implemented in the resepctive class.